RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 --> NPC/2dN show a very bad clustering between genotypes; also high pvalue show lot of false-positive looking at some random on IGV (the low pvalue looks good otherwise)

-XXX --> May try to put NPC and 2dN together and treat as 4 biol replicates?

 Let's make a **quality check on NPC/2dN sample**; notably the clustering using macs2 pre-filtered peak is much better; let's check if also more diff. bound sites.
 If true --> Use MACS2 pre-filtered peaks for all analyses...
 Including for Cut Run....